rtic-rs/rtic/book/en/src/by-example/channel.md

 {{#include ../../../../rtic/ci/expected/async-channel-no-receiver.run}}
 ```

 ## Try API

-In cases you wish the sender to proceed even in case the channel is full.
-To that end, a `try_send` API is provided.
+Using the Try API, you can send or receive data from or to a channel without requiring that the operation succeeds, and in non-`async` contexts.

+This API is exposed through `Receiver::try_recv` and `Sender::try_send`.

 ``` rust
 {{#include ../../../../rtic/examples/async-channel-try.rs}}